-The governing body for doctors in British Columbia, the College of Physicians and Surgeons of BC, looks to ensure that patients receive quality medical care and are safe and protected when treated by doctors.
+The regulatory body for doctors in British Columbia, the College of Physicians and Surgeons of BC, works to ensure that patients receive quality medical care and are safe and protected when treated by doctors.

 A patient or member of the public may file a complaint with the College about a doctor for:

 - inadequate treatment or care of a medical condition

 - concerns of an intimate or sexual nature

 You can make a complaint about a doctor by: